JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/reference/glossary.md

 A video compression standard that offers improved compression efficiency over H.264.

 **HTTP (Hypertext Transfer Protocol)**
-The foundation of data communication on the World Wide Web, used for RotorDream's REST API.
+The foundation of data communication on the World Wide Web, used for C Pro's REST API.

 **HTTPS (HTTP Secure)**
 An extension of HTTP that uses encryption to secure communication between client and server.